News and Favorite Links

 If you are registered as a Mini/Toy Aussie, you will still be accepted in the rare breed show venues.
 IABCA, Rarities/NAKC, and ARBA have been a vital part of our dogs for a long time.
 They have given us a place to gain championships on our dogs and have allowed the clubs to gather points toward their own championships.
 I can’t imagine enjoying an AKC show as much as I enjoy the Rare Breed shows.

-We just got started this past year with our own shows and have 2 scheduled so far for 2011.
+We have been having our own shows for several years now.
 Everyone that has participated has enjoyed them self and are begging for more.
 It can only grow from here.
 So add another show venue with more events to showcase your dogs!!
 We offer Herding, Agility, Rally O and CGC added to Conformation, so essentially we have something for everyone.
 We encourage newbies to “just give it a try” and so many become hooked on the performance events and want to continue.
 We also try to have one educational seminar per show.

 I have saved the most important reason to keep the name of our dogs for last.
 We feel that this was the way it was to be from the beginning and should remain that way to honor Sandy Travis and Doris Cordova’s dream for the little aussies.
 Below is a widely cross posted letter from Sandy Travis that gives real insight into their plans for the dogs.